Muhaxhir

 The term is used for Muslims (including Turks, Bosniaks, Circassians and Romani) and Muslim Albanians whom were expelled by the Serb army from most parts of the Sanjak of Niş and fled to the Kosovo Vilayet during and after the Serbian–Ottoman War (1876–78), that is by 1881.
-An estimated 60–70,000 to as low as 30,000, or anywhere between 30 and 70% of local Albanians and Muslims were killed or expelled by Serbian army.
-Today, only a fraction of Albanians remain is Southern Serbia, most of them in Preševo valley.
+An estimated 49–130,000, or anywhere between 30 and 70% of local Albanians and Muslims were killed or expelled by the Serbian army.
+Today, only a fraction of Albanians remain in Southern Serbia outside of Kosovo, most of them in Preševo valley.

 With the establishment of the Republic of Albania in 1912, a large influx of Albanians, as well as other Muslims, from Kosovo, Montenegro, North Macedonia, Greece, Egypt, Bulgaria and Serbia continued to arrive in the region, most of which settled in north and central Albania.

 Today, between a third and a quarter of Albania's and Kosovo's population have ancestry from these Muhaxhirs.

+Word

+"Muhaxhir" (and its variant singular and plural spellings) is the Albanian form of the word, and was borrowed from مهاجر (whence modern muhacir), itself originating from Arabic muhajir (مهاجر).

 History

 The displacement of Albanians began earlier in northern Albania.
-The first known deportations date back to the 1877s.
+The first known deportations date back to 1877.
 At this time, Albanians living in the northernmost parts of the Novi Pazar, Kuršumlija and also the Niš vilayet were deported.
 At this time all those who could not escape were killed, massacred by various Serbian-Montenegrin forces.
 Thus, a profound change has been made to the demographic map of the region.

 Albanians were either expelled, fled and/or retreated from the captured areas seeking refuge in Ottoman Kosovo.
 During the Balkan Wars, Muslim Albanians were deported from Christian territories, and settled in the Ottoman Empire, as far as the Middle East.